Major Release: You can now generate VPATs® Using AI.

 • Electronic communications services (e.g., mobile plans, internet services)

-But the critical question is: When does accessibility become mandatory?
+But the critical question is: When do administrative obligations and accessibility requirements become mandatory?

 The Two Key Years: 2025 and 2030

-There are two important milestones that define when different obligations apply:
+There are two important milestones that define when different obligations and requirements apply:

-June 28, 2025 is when the compliance deadline applies for new products and services.
+June 28, 2025 is the compliance deadline for new products and services.

 Starting on this date: